NuCOS/angular-bokeh/Readme.md

 pip install -r requirements.txt
 ```

 At time of writing the current bokeh version is 2.1.1.
-It may change, the Bokeh-JS version located in index.html must fit to
+It may change.
+Be sure the Bokeh-JS version located in index.html fits to
 the bokeh version in python.

 ## Usage